okeefm/s3g/Replicator5.2_ErrorReport.markdown

 ##Errors found
 All errors listed below were discovered when connecting to a Replicator using version 5.2 of the MB firmware.

+###MaximumPayloadSize
+The test labeled testMaximumLength is designed to give the Replicator a packet of maximum length and ensure it accepts it.
+This test is set up by writing a bytearray of length MaximumPayloadSize - 4 (we use the MaximumPayloadSize less 4 since the packet contains 4 bytes in addition to the payload: header [1], offset [2] and length [1]).
+After sending, a transmission error is thrown, indicative of the replicator not accepting the packet.

 ### Init
 I set the replicator's position to [10, 9, 8, 7, 6].
 I then gave it five delay commands of 1 second each.
 After calling init, the buffer was successfully cleared, but the position was set to 10, 9, 8, 7, 6.